nss-cohort-37/Trestlebridge-Red-Jaguars/README.md

 ![trestlebridge farm landscape](./Trestlebridge.jpg)

+# Before You Start

+You are inheriting a code base.
+You cannot start from scratch and build your own, because you will almost never get that opportunity on the job.
+You must read the current code with your teammates and try to understand what it is doing.
+Then you must refactor it - even if it means deleting some of the code that currently exists - to build the rest of the features.

+The goal of this group project, likely more than any other one, is to *learn*.
+Focusing on productivity is something you will need to worry about on the job.
+Have fun with this code, make lots of mistakes, refactor them, and learn about what you can do with C#.

+This will be a large challenge.
+How will you respond to it?
+Attack it with excitement, or withdraw from it in defeat?
+Time to see how far you have come with working on your Growth Mindset.

+## Guidelines

+* You will not learn anything in this group project if you don't communicate well with each other.
+* You will not get anything done if you don't communicate well with each other.
+* Collaboration is key in this project.
+Working solo will get you nowhere.
+* Showing up late, extended lunches, going home early and leaving your team stranded will get you pulled off the team.
+* Create [pull request and issue ticket templates](https://help.github.com/en/articles/about-issue-and-pull-request-templates) for your team.

 # Trestlebridge Farms

 You and your friends have decided to connect with the earth again and abandon your reliance on technology and urban vices.
 You have built a business plan, presented it to a bank, and have secured $5 million to purchase an abandoned farm and produce high quality, responsibly grown and raised meat, seed, eggs, feathers and compost.